 Last Young Renegade encompasses a plethora of emotions in a tightly put together amalgamation of strength, change, nostalgia, hope, and love.

 It is without a doubt All Time Low‘s most coherent album of their 13-year career, and while it’s a far cry from the band we fell in love with back in 2005, looking back at the the transitions they have made in sounds over the years, it somehow makes so much sense that this is where they ended up.
-There is a total authenticity that shines out with every note that leaves absolutely no doubt that this is where All Time Low are meant to be at this point in their career.
+There is an authenticity that shines out with every note that leaves no doubt that this is where All Time Low are meant to be at this point in their career.
 The lyrical themes are somewhat deeper and darker than we are perhaps used to, as lead singer and lyricist Alex Gaskarth reflects on himself through this character that allowed him to write about issues that he has otherwise struggled to address.

 “I breathe you in, you fill my lungs.
 A bitter taste surrender waste.